-How we perceive rhythmic feel is a psycho-acoustic principle called Beat Induction:-
+How we experience rhythm is a psycho-acoustic principle called beat induction:-

-Our real-time perception of rhythmic feel in the present is hard-wired to the tempo-stability of the events processed previously.
+Our real-time perception of rhythmic feel is hard-wired to the tempo-stability of the events processed previously.

 Random variations in the tempo-stability between previously heard rhythmic events is what distorts our perception of rhythmic feel in the present.

 Jitter is the deviation from true periodicity of a periodic signal in electronics and telecommunications, often in relation to a reference clock source.